2007 Munich speech of Vladimir Putin: Panel (11 February 2007)

-Stephen Hadley's visit to Moscow, February 22, 2007
+Stephen Hadley's visit to Moscow (22 February 2007)

-On February 22, 2007, security advisor Stephen Hadley visited Moscow and met first with the secretary of the Russian Security Council, former foreign minister Igor Sergeyevich Ivanov, and later with first deputy prime minister Sergei Borisovich Ivanov and Dmitri Medvedev.
+On February 22, 2007, U.S. national security advisor Stephen Hadley visited Moscow and met first with the secretary of the Russian Security Council, former foreign minister Igor Sergeyevich Ivanov, and later with first deputy prime minister Sergei Ivanov and Dmitry Medvedev.
 According to the NZZ, Igor Ivanov stressed that overcoming the challenges posed by international terrorism, the proliferation of weapons of mass destruction and unresolved regional conflicts would depend on the effectiveness of cooperation between the USA and Russia.
 Hadley pointed out a number of issues on which there is agreement.
 Topics included the nuclear dispute with Iran, North Korea, Kosovo and the situation in Iraq and Afghanistan.
 Igor Ivanov attached particular importance to an intensive, still developing dialogue in order to counteract irritations.
 Sergei Ivanov made similar comments.
 Moscow paid particular attention to the American missile defense plans, although Hadley asserted that the defense batteries were not intended to be used against Russian missiles.
 Hadley could not understand why high-ranking Russian military officials wanted to terminate the treaty on the elimination of medium- and short-range missiles because of this missile defense and recalled the importance of this treaty for security in Europe.
 The NZZ commented: "This does not seem to have allayed Russia's fears of coming up short in the balance of terror."

 Legacy

+War in Georgia

+In 2016, Fiona Hill discussed the relationship between Putin's statements in 2007 and 2008 and the war in Georgia:

+Putin stated at the time that even the slightest indication that Ukraine and Georgia intended to join NATO would constitute a "red line" for Russia.
+In the West, this was largely interpreted as an empty threat.

+Hill further argued that the war in August 2008 was not widely interpreted by the United States and NATO as a clear signal of Russia's intentions, in part due to the role of Mikheil Saakashvili in the conflict:

+Nevertheless, the war became a turning point in relations between Russia and the West because it demonstrated that Putin was prepared to use military force if Moscow believed that its most important security interests in a particular issue had not been adequately taken into account.

+War in Ukraine

 Both during the run-up to and shortly after, the launch of the 2022 Russian invasion of Ukraine, the speech was revisited with some political analysts and commentators arguing it to have been a revelation of Putin's intentions that was at the time misread by the West and not taken seriously enough.
 According to Andrew A. Michta's opinion published by The Wall Street Journal in August 2022, Western leaders had failed in 2007 to recognize the speech "amounted to a declaration of war on the West."